 Amanita Design should definitely be a familiar name for adventure games fans: the Czech studio has been around since the early 00s, even though they only recently managed to break through and reach a bigger audience.
 Machinarium, probably their biggest hit so far, has been a clear inspiration for their recent adventure games, even though the studio seems to fare as well when trying different game experiences, in particular for titles designed for gaming on the go like Apple Arcade and Android.

-Pilgrims may look and play like a simplistic mobile adventure but feels

-  like reading an ancient russian book from the 19th century.
+Pilgrims may look and play like a simplistic mobile adventure but feels like reading an ancient russian book from the 19th century.

-  Designed by Jakub Dvorský and his team, the idea came from a mini-game

-  designed for Samorost 3, furtherly expanded on by way of using Czech

-  fairy tales tropes and characters.
-Deck building is a mechanic that

-  seems to be fashionable lately, so the idea is exactly that: a deck

-  building adventure game.
+Designed by Jakub Dvorský and his team, the idea originally came from a mini-game designed for Samorost 3, furtherly expanded on by way of using Czech fairy tales tropes and characters.
+Deck building is a mechanic that seems to be quite fashionable lately, so the idea is exactly that: a deck building adventure game.

-  Since this is designed to be a mobile experience first and foremost, the

-  controls are simplified to the core, but that also means the charm of

-  leafing through an old picture book is perfectly replicated.
-A small

-  detail I personally loved to death is how the angles of each picture

-  look old and slightly creased, like gently worn by time.
-It’s that small

-  attention to details that makes the Czech studio one of the best in the

-  business.
+Since this is designed to be a mobile experience first and foremost, the controls are simplified to the core, but that also means the charm of leafing through an old picture book is perfectly replicated.
+A small detail I personally loved to death is how the angles of each picture look old and slightly creased, like gently worn by time.
+It’s that small attention to detail that makes the Czech studio one of the best in the business.

 The sound design follows a similar footprint, with what sounds a made-up language that will inspire a smile or two… except it is not made-up!
 It’s actually Czech, at least for the most part.
 I have nothing but praise for a game that uses its original language, transforming it into an ingenious design feature.
 The folkish/rock soundtrack by Tomáš Dvořák is also pretty good on its own.